cc-archive/cc.api/docs/readme_dev.rst

                            NonCommercial licenses.
   locale         0 or 1    Locale to use for license names; defaults to
                            English (en).
 Example: ja
+  language       0 or 1    **DEPRECATED** *This parameter is deprecated
+                           in favor of locale for consistency.*

-  select         0 or 1    If specified, the value used for the name
-                           attribute of the <select> element; if not specified, the select element is omitted.
+                           Language to use for license names; defaults to English (en).
+Example: ja select         0 or 1    If specified, the value used for the name attribute of the <select> element; if not specified, the select element is omitted.